Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 - What questions are you really trying to answer?
 - What data do you need to answer those questions?

 This process can sprawl because you have to be concerned with consistency.
-That is where a rubric and training may come into play.
-We'll give an example in chapter \@ref(chapter10).
-Additionally, Public sources of data abound, but don't typically offer the granularity needed to be useful for anything besides supplementary reporting.
+Public sources of data also abound, but don't typically offer the granularity needed to be useful for anything besides supplementary reporting.
 An example is census data.
 There are extensive APIs to access this data, but the results may not be practically useful outside of long-term planning exercises.

 Data collection might also involve _competitive intelligence_.
 An example here would be going to other venues and monitoring prices or operational tactics.
 Competitive intelligence may also take the form of monitoring other industries that operate in similar spaces.
 For instance, what can we learn about loyalty programs from a company like Starbucks?
 You might learn that they aren't appropriate for you.